Iowa Medicaid Long-Term Care Definition

 Medical / Functional Need Requirements

 An applicant must have a functional need for long-term care.
 For Nursing Home Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, some program benefits may have additional eligibility requirements specific to that benefit.
-For instance, for a Waiver to pay for home modifications, an inability to safely live independently without modifications may be necessary.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living is required, but a NFLOC is not necessarily required.
+For instance, for home modifications to be covered under a waiver, an inability to safely live independently without modifications may be necessary.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits